by Contributing Author

 Pete Tong Classics promises to be a musical extravaganza, with some of the electronic genre’s most iconic songs making comebacks.
 The event’s schedule includes performances of Classic House, Ibiza Classics, and Chilled Classics.
 The award-winning Heritage Orchestra will lend their talent and instruments, conducted by British-born maestro Jules Buckley.

 This evening of classical electronic music will rock the Granaries, sending summer out in style.
-You can buy your tickets for the concert by clicking this link.

 Malta’s COVID Policy